 11. BELL Rogue – Best 3/4 Helmet

 It has a removable muzzle that looks very badass when attached.
 The Fid-lock technology in the muzzle uses a magnetic connection that helps the rider put the muzzle on or off quickly.
 The muzzle contains some airflow vents on the front and a breath guard.
-The breath guard houses a 3D foam breath box, which can be helpful in winters to block that cold air.
-In summers, you can remove that breath box and let those vents do their task.
+The breath guard houses a 3D foam breath box, which can be helpful in winter to block that cold air.
+In summer, you can remove that breath box and let those vents do their task.

 Whether you are a sportbike rider, cruiser rider, or Harley rider, if you are used to wearing a half helmet, you will want something that gives you a little more coverage and stylish looks.
 The Belle Rogue is one of the cool motorcycle helmets that you should be evaluating.

 - Muzzle helps with wind and debris